 Applicants will describe the potential for successful completion of the research project, potential pitfalls and the expertise of the groups/individuals involved in the study.
 Previous successes in the proposed area of research, including grants, publications, patents or other accomplishments, will be viewed favorably.
 The research environment (facilities, equipment and institutional/corporate support) should be appropriate to conduct and implement the research.
 Expected milestones and outputs should be described.

 - What is the review process for Phase II?

 Phase II is the continuation/renewal of Phase I. Phase II will involve further development and validation of a working solution.
 Criteria for evaluation will be provided to the research team prior to the completion of Phase I.

 - What are the Terms and Conditions for a grant agreement?

 Every Grant Agreement is unique to the project.
-However, the Foundation for Food and Agriculture Research expects applicants to have reviewed the sample Grant Agreement prior to applying to ensure applicants are aware of the applicable terms under which the grant is offered.
+However, the Foundation for Food & Agriculture Research expects applicants to have reviewed the sample Grant Agreement prior to applying to ensure applicants are aware of the applicable terms under which the grant is offered.
 FFAR will only entertain potential modifications to the Grant Agreement under the most exceptional circumstances.
 Successful applicants are strongly encouraged to sign the Grant Agreement as presented.